HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 O
 -
 **ostream** A type in the std library that can be used to write characters sequences or representations of other kinds of data.
+S
+-
+**separate compilation** Support for separation of the source files into different modules that can be compiled one by one and then pieced together into an executable program.
+This feature simplifies the development phase.
 T
 -
 **template** Feature that supports generic types in functions and classes.
 Allows a function or class to work on many different data types without being rewritten for each one.